Craniofacial Conditions

 Apert Syndrome

-A condition of facial difference (craniosynostosis) characterized by a large skull, widely spaced eye sockets, bulging eyeballs, tilted eyelids, underdevelopment of the upper jaw, misalignment and crowding of the teeth, webbed fingers, toes or both; can also include cleft palate and mental retardation.
+A condition of craniosynostosis characterized by a large skull, widely spaced eye sockets, bulging eyeballs, tilted eyelids, underdevelopment of the upper jaw, misalignment and crowding of the teeth, webbed fingers and/or toes; can include cleft palate and intellectual disabilities

-Read more about the symptoms and causes of Apert Syndrome →
+Read about the symptoms and causes of Apert Syndrome →

-Beckwith-Wiedemann Syndrome (BWS), a rare genetic disorder, may be characterized by a wide spectrum of symptoms and physical features that vary in range and severity from case to case.
-However, in many individuals with the disorder, associated symptoms and findings may include excessive size and height (gigantism); an unusually large tongue (macroglossia); enlargement of abdominal organs (visceromegaly), such as the liver and spleen (hepatosplenomegaly); protrusion of part of the intestines through a defect in the abdominal wall at the umbilicus or navel (umbilical hernia [exomphalos] or omphalocele); and/or enlargement of cells within the outer layer of the adrenal glands (adrenocortical cytomegaly).
+May be characterized by a wide spectrum of symptoms and physical features that vary in range and severity from case to case.
+However, in many individuals with the disorder, associated symptoms and findings may include excessive size, height, and enlargement of organs & more.

 Read more about the symptoms and causes of BWS →